aosabook/500lines/pedometer/chapter.md

 3. Parse and analyze our data, outputting the number of steps taken, distance traveled, and time elapsed, and present charts representing the data in different processing stages.

 The meat and potatoes of our program is in step 3, where we parse and analyze the input data.
 It makes sense, then, to start with that, and build the web app and interface later, once we have some outputs to work with.

-We can break step 3 down into:

-* Parsing input data
-* Analyzing the parsed data

 ## Parsing Input Data